AndreyFaichuk/tickets_frontend/README.md

 1. **CI Process**: Check PRs before merging into the **main** branch, including linting, and types checks.
 2. **CD Process**: The CD process begins manually by new tag v\* to the AWS VPS instance.

+## Production

+1. Works with SSL certificate and SSL certificate key over a secure **https** protocol (Configured through the appropriate Nginx server configuration)
+2. The platform is available at the following link in the production environment (When cloud instance runs) - **Tickets Platform** - [Tickets Platform](https://tickets-platform.duckdns.org/app/workspaces)

 ## Docker Compose Configuration

 ```yaml